centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The ns-price component takes an input in pence and outputs it in the correct price format, prepends a pound symbol and adds an optional minus sign indicating negative values.
 It only works for pounds sterling.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-product-card

+> The product card enables users to browse, compare and choose a product.